Nick Westbrook-Ikhine Player Prop Bets for the NFL Playoffs - Tennessee vs. Cincinnati - NewsBreak

 - Westbrook-Ikhine (10 red zone targets) has been the recipient of 12.5% of his team's 80 red zone pass attempts.

-- The Titans have thrown the football in 49.3% of their plays from scrimmage this year while staying on the ground 50.7% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Titans have run 49.3% passing plays and 50.7% rushing plays this season.
+They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Bengals.